 We tend to view our conserved lands as inviolable, but the reality is that their protection is maintained by pieces of paper and promises.
 I started off talking about NIMBY because I think that the most outspoken critics of local environmental offenders tend to be people who are well-off enough to fight them.
 Environmental degradation has a short-term economical benefit, even if it has long-term losses.
 The federal government has made the strategic decision that the desire for cheap oil is greater than the American people’s resistance to offshore drilling.
 What will happen when our desire for cheap oil outstrips our desire to protect the Arctic National Wildlife Refuge?
 What will happen if, in 50 years, we begin to run out of a rare element like manganese, and happen to discover a reserve in South Dakota’s Black Hills?
 Will we be resolute enough to bear the economic burden of true conservation?

 The other side of NIMBYism is the other backyard.
 I think this often gets overlooked in environmentalists’ discussions.
 Essentially, when you protect a certain resource from extraction without addressing the demand for the resource, you are ensuring that the exploitation will just happen in a poorer person’s backyard instead.
 If we refuse to drill for oil in the Atlantic, drilling will just increase in Texas or Canada or Iraq.
 The interesting part is that that oil doesn’t go anywhere.
 As long as demand remains high, developers will return for the oil years down the road when it runs low elsewhere; and they’ll be offering higher prices.
 As long as demand remains high, NIMBYists are actually acting so that their children will be offered a higher price for their resources.
 Sadly, I fail to see a future where environmental conservation does not revert to economic realities given a long enough time scale (and continued population growth).
-Hopefully, if we work hard enough to conserve, our ancestors will at least get a better price for their goods.
+Hopefully, if we work hard enough to conserve, our descendants will at least get a better price for their goods.